-Despite the rather negative reputation fats have gotten over the years, they are an essential part of our diet.
-The problem with fats arises from the fact that most people today not only eat foods with too many fats, but also foods with the wrong types of fats.
-The right quantity and quality of foods that contain fat are what is critical for good health.
+Despite the fact that the rather negative reputation fats have gotten over the years, they are an essential part of our diet.
+The problem with fats arises from the fact that most people today eat foods with too many fats and foods with the wrong types of fats.
+The right quantity and quality of foods that contain fat are critical for good health.

 This is where the importance of the omega-3 group of fats comes in.
-Wether we are vegan or not, given the right diet, our bodies are capable of making all of the fatty acids – the components of fats – needed for proper health and development.
+Whether we are vegan or not, given the right diet, our bodies can make all of the fatty acids – the components of fats – needed for proper health and development.
 All, except for the omega-3 and omega-6 fatty acids.

-To help you make the best choices therefore, where your diet and health are concerned, the following article will explain the different types of omega-3 fatty acids, their functions, their evolutionary mechanism, recommended intakes, societal influences and applications in your lifestyle.
+Therefore, to help you make the best choices where your diet and health are concerned, the following article will explain the different types of omega-3 fatty acids, their functions, their evolutionary mechanism, recommended intakes, societal influences, and applications in your lifestyle.
 You will also learn about the omega-6 fatty acids, as a proper understanding of the omega-3 fats would be incomplete without mentioning these.
 And you will also get guidance on how to approach omega-3 within a vegan diet.

 Types and Sources of Omega-3 Fatty Acids